 You can get an external partner to close your sales in the channel sales model.
 Several companies prefer this because it does not cost much, but you don’t have much say in the selling process.
 There is, however, the scope for doing well if you shake hands with the right people.

-Let’s say you have a jewellery store; a partner who deals with women’s fashion accessories is more likely to sell many of your pieces.
+Let’s say you have a jewellery store; a partner dealing with women’s fashion accessories is likelier to sell many of your pieces.

 D. Field Sales Model

 The field sales model requires a longer sales cycle, so you must invest much more money for a better result.

 The final step to a successful go-to-market strategy is clearly defined goals with measurable timelines and a measure of progress.
 We think you’ll agree that it can be challenging to understand whether the plan is working without a clear goal.

 Try using one of these frameworks to measure the progress of your company-

 1. Key Performance Indicators (KPIs)